lanestevens/class_fundamentals/tasks.md

 ```bash
 pip install -r requirements.txt
 ```
   * Start tests - the tests will run whenever files are changed.
-The failing test is the first step in the tasks below.
+The failing test that you see here will be resolved through the first step in the tasks below.
 ```bash
 ptw -- -x -vv
 ```